dessn/Pippin/README.md

 3. Activate environment and install natsort: `conda activate snn_gpu` and `conda install --yes natsort`

 Then, in the Pippin config file `cfg.yml` in the top level directory, ensure that the SNN path in Pippin is pointing to where you just cloned SNN into.
+You will need to install the other external software packages if you want to use them, and you do not need to install any package you do not explicitly request in a config file.

 ## Using Pippin